 While it might be tempting to skip a ski helmet for young kids I strongly urge you not to.
 As a mother whose two-year-old ran into a tree and hit their head pretty hard with their helmet on I can only imagine how much damage would have been done if he had not been wearing a helmet.
 Three and four-year-old skiers, often do not have the common sense or the skills needed to avoid obstacles and oftentimes other skiers on the hill may not be aware of them since they are so short, so their chances of getting into a collision are much greater than an adult’s.
 Put a helmet on them at the beginning so you don’t have to worry as much about injuries.

 Note: Since helmet fit can vary so much by child, I’m listing many ski helmet options:

 Best ski coats and snow pants for three-year-olds and best ski coats for four-year-olds

 Finding a really great ski coat and snow pants for a preschooler can be a bit of a challenge.
 Most ski outerwear for preschoolers isn’t that great, and even though they spend a huge chunk of time rolling around in the snow, it often doesn’t have great waterproofing.

-Each year I also do a giant review of all the best winter coats for kids that’s definetely worth the read.
+Each year I also do a giant review of all the best winter coats for kids that’s definitely worth the read.

 My own kids spend the majority of their time wearing Boulder Gear brand ski coats and snow pants.
 The quality is really great, and my kids never get soaked through.
 Best of all, it lasts really long, so we pass the ski pants and ski coats through all our kids year after year.
 Head over here to find great deals on Boulder Gear coats and snow pants for kids.